 A calculated baseline made under the new facility criteria must commence no later than 1 July 2019.
 From 1 July 2020, new facilities can apply for a benchmark baseline.

-section 23 of the Rule for the full new facility criteria.
+section 23 of the Safeguard Rule for the full new facility criteria.

 Some operations in the mining and oil and gas sectors can have highly variable emissions intensity, particularly the fugitive emissions associated with resource extraction.
 Further, resource grades are highly variable.
 Mines tend to move from higher to lower grade ores in the natural progression of operations, so that emissions may rise even while production remains constant.

 To accommodate this variability, affected facilities can apply for a calculated baseline under the inherent emissions variability criteria.
-Facilities in the natural resources sectors may apply for up to two calculated baselines in total.
+To be eligible under this criteria, a facility cannot have had more than one previous calculated baseline.

 A calculated baseline made under the inherent emissions variability criteria must commence no later than 1 July 2024.